Ghadamès language: The language

-Ghadamès is a Berber language on its own, preserving several unique phonological and morphological features, and the Ghadamès lexicon, as recorded by Lanfry, shows relatively little influence from Arabic.
+Ghadamès is a Berber language on that preserves several unique phonological and morphological features, and the Ghadamès lexicon, as recorded by Lanfry, shows relatively little influence from Arabic.
 There is as yet no consensus on the classification of Ghadamès within the Berber language group.
-Aikhenvald and Militarev (1984) group it as Eastern Berber, and Kossmann (1999) specifically groups it together with Awjila.
-Ethnologue classifies it as East Zenati.
+Aikhenvald and Militarev (1984) group it as Eastern Berber, and Kossmann (1999) specifically groups it together with the Awjila language.
+Ethnologue classifies it as East Zenatic.

 Phonology

 Consonants

-Like other Berber languages and Arabic, Ghadamès has both pharyngealized ("emphatic") and plain dental consonants.
+Like other Berber languages, Ghadamès has both pharyngealized ("emphatic") and plain dental consonants.
 Gemination is contrastive.
 Consonants listed between brackets occur only very sporadically.